Retirement in Kenya: A Guide to the Perfect East African Getaway

 Kenya is not just a destination; it’s a journey of discovery, tranquillity, and warm hospitality.
 With the right information and guidance, settling down here post-retirement can be a smooth and rewarding process.
 If you’d like to learn more about the Class K permit or need assistance, we’re here to help.

-Written by Sandra Estermann, Senior Immigration Consultant, Kenya
+Written by Sylvia Waigango, Senior Immigration Consultant, Kenya

 Written by Simon Carletti, PR and Creative Supervisor